 And yet, after a while, she and I were the only ones left at my friend's apartment.
 There I was… seated on the couch with my Jennifer Love Hewitt.

 I knew I had to make a move.
-KISS HER, DAMN YOU was all that ran through my mind the whole time.
+KISS HER was all that ran through my mind the whole time.
 But in my exhausted, drunk state, I felt rambling on and on would be the best course of action.

-She did her best to give my dumb ass all the signs.
+She did her best to give me all the signs.
 At first, she inched closer and closer to me on the couch, then she put her legs up on my lap, then she flat out cuddled into my shoulder.